Much more than a cross-country ski race!

 The word «Loppet» is of Scandinavian origin for «large gathering» and refers to the membership in the international Worldloppet family of races.

-Since its 30th anniversary in 2008, the biggest cross-country ski celebration on canadian soil gavit itself a brand new name: the Gatineau Loppet!
+Since its 30th anniversary in 2008, the biggest cross-country ski celebration on Canadian soil gifted itself with a brand new name: the Gatineau Loppet!